 E. purpurea is relatively easy to reproduce from seed, and even small sections of root left after harvest can stay alive to continue growing the next season.

-E. angustifolia is more difficult to cultivate and reproduce from seeds, causing this species to be at more of a risk of over harvest.
+E. angustifolia is more difficult to cultivate and reproduce from seeds, causing this species to be at more at risk of over harvest.

-E. purpurea is listed as Endangered in Florida, and Probably Eterpated in Michigan, both of which are on the extreme fringes of it’s native range.
+E. purpurea is listed as Endangered in Florida and Probably Extirpated in Michigan, both of which are on the extreme fringes of its native range.

 E. laevigata and E. tennesseensis are both listed as Federally Endangered.
-Both of which have rather small historic ranges, E. tennesseensis being a very old remnant species exists in only 3 counties in Tennessee.
+Both have rather small historic ranges, E. tennesseensis being a very old remnant species that exists in only 3 counties in Tennessee.

 Part of Plant Used/Active Medicinal Compounds:

 The roots are the most sought after part of the plant, which is why wild harvest can have such an impact on these species.
-Echinacea spp. has been used for centuries by native peoples and by european colonizers in North America, to treat a variety of cold and flu symptoms.
+Species of Echinacea have been used for centuries by native peoples and by European colonizers in North America to treat a variety of cold and flu symptoms.
 Currently it is sold as an “immune booster” in many commercial settings.

 Vulnerability of habitat/changes of habitat quality and availability: